 Capital One offers cardholders an estimated FICO® score as part of their Credit Tracker service, which also includes a summary of your credit reports.
 Popular cards from Capital One include the Capital One® Quicksilver® Cash Rewards Credit Card cash-back card and the Capital One® VentureOne® Rewards Credit Card travel rewards card.

-Chase began offering a free FICO® score to those who carry the Chase Slate® (currently unavailable) credit card in 2015.
+Chase began offering a free FICO® score to those who carry the Chase Slate® (currently unavailable through this site) credit card in 2015.

 Citi began offering up users’ Equifax FICO® scores through its online account management in early 2015.
 (See how one blogger used rewards from his Citi ThankYou Premier card to pay off student loans.)

 Discover offers cardholders a FICO® score on each monthly billing statement and online.
 Some popular cards include the no-annual-fee Discover it® Cash Back card and the Discover it® Miles, while college students can track their budding credit profile with the Discover it® Student Cash Back card.

 U.S. Bank offers consumer’s TransUnion credit scores and corresponding credit reports through its online account management tools.